reem-shaikh/70DaysOfCode/DSA/theory/22-04/readme.md

     }
   }
   console.log(locations);
-  # traverse from 0 -> n-1 in locations array and return all the indexes found
+  # traverse from 0 -> n-1 in locations array
+  # since location array contains a list of elements that match the element that were searching for
+ # were going to return the first index and last index of this array
   return [locations[0], locations[locations.length - 1]];
 }